Updated: 3 days ago

 Please know that this is not a skip screening this simply provides help to get through security with less stress.
 To ensure your security and safety, all travelers are required to undergo screening at the checkpoint.
 You or your traveling companion may consult the TSA officer about the best way to relieve any concerns during the screening process.
 You may provide the officer with the TSA notification card or other medical documentation to describe your condition.
 You can obtain the notification card from the TSA website.

 You are required to undergo screening at the checkpoint by technology or a pat-down.
 If your TSA PreCheck™ designation has been verified at a participating airport, you do not need to remove shoes, laptops, 3-1-1 liquids, belts, or light jackets during the screening process.
 I highly recommend getting TSA PreCheck or Global Entry well in advance especially when traveling with a loved one with special needs.
 It makes the process go a lot faster and it has saved me a couple of times when I’ve been cutting it close to missing my flight.
 However, if you are required to undergo additional screening for any reason, a pat-down may be required, which includes the removal of items such as shoes, belts, or light jackets.
 Also, TSA officers may swab your hands, mobility aids, equipment, and other external medical devices to test for explosives using explosives trace detection technology.
+This is one of my most recommended programs for clients that work with me.
+If you are considering planning a vacation and don't know where to start reach out!
+I'd love to be your certified autism travel professional and help you create an unforgettable family vacation.

-When going through this process with a person with an intellectual disability or developmental disabilities, such as Down syndrome or autism, they can be screened without being separated from their traveling companions if traveling with one.
+When going through this process with a person with an intellectual disability or developmental disability, such as Down syndrome or autism, they can be screened without being separated from their traveling companions if traveling with one.
 You or your traveling companion may consult the TSA officer about the best way to relieve any concerns during the screening process.

 The TSA website has tons of information about how the process will go for many different types of disabilities.
 It’s a lot to go over in this episode but know if you have any kind of disability when flying this is a great resource to look into before you fly so that you are better prepared for security screening.

 For a recent trip to Turkey in which I traveled alone with my two boys, I decided to get TSA Cares's help.
 I made the phone call to the hotline and then printed out the TSA Care Notification card.
 This card lets the TSA Agent know there is someone with a disability that needs careful consideration.
+Let me show you how TSA Cares and Autism-Friendly Flight programs work.

 I have TSA PreCheck already, so the agents allowed my oldest son to wear his ear muffs through the metal detector but they asked him to remove them to inspect them once he left.
 He stayed with me the entire time during the screening process, which was quick and I only had to get my hands swabbed after I went through the metal detector with my youngest son in the baby carrier.